rohithateappple/MegaGridDocumentation/docs/getting-started/populating.md

 ### Painting Types

 Using these tools you can "paint" types on your grid.
-It's pretty simple, just click the ``Add Type`` button, select the type you want to assign and start painting.
+It's pretty simple, just click the <span class="highlight-box-settings">Add Type</span> button, select the type you want to assign and start painting.
 You'll see a spherical gizmo confirming your clicks.
 You can play around with various brush sizes as well.

 ![alt text](<../images/brush-size demo.png>)